Comcast bets on ads with launch of Peacock streaming service

 NBCUniversal missed the opportunity to market Peacock during its broadcast of the Tokyo Summer Olympics, which were postponed due to the coronavirus outbreak.
 And as the last entry to the streaming war, Peacock will be competing for streaming dollars with services such as Netflix Inc NFLX.O, Walt Disney Co DIS.N-owned Disney+ and Amazon.com Inc's AMZN.O Amazon Prime Video.

-But Peacock’s free option could be a draw for viewers who have already maxed out their monthly entertainment budgets.
-And viewers stuck at home are hungry for content: Since the start of the coronavirus pandemic, 23% of U.S. consumers have added at least one new paid streaming video service, according to Deloitte.
+But Peacock's free option could be a draw for viewers who have already maxed out their monthly entertainment budgets, at a time when U.S. viewers stuck at home are hungry for more content.

 (Reporting by Helen Coster; Editing by Aurora Ellis)